finom/use-change/README.md

 const [value, setValue] = useChange<RootStore>('key')
 ```

-There are noteworthy restrictions of this overload described below.
+There are noteworthy restrictions of this overload described at [Known TypeScript issues](#known-typescript-issues).

-**Implicit store overload with store selector.** The recommended way to use `useChange`.
+**Implicit store overload with store selector.** The recommended way to use `useChange` if it's used as a core data store library of your app.

 `useChange<T, K, S>(getStore: (store: T) => S, key: K & keyof S & string): [value: inferred, setter: (value: inferred) => inferred]`